-In response to the attack, Pakistan closed NATO's two supply routes into Afghanistan, Pakistani military and intelligence officials said.
+Pakistan closed both NATO’s supply routes into Afghanistan Saturday in response to the attack, Pakistani military and intelligence officials said.

-NATO trucks have used the routes, in Khyber Agency and Balochistan, to supply U.S. and international forces fighting in Afghanistan.
+NATO trucks use the routes, in Khyber Agency and Balochistan, to supply U.S. and international forces fighting in Afghanistan.

 About 50 containers and trucks carrying supplies for NATO were stopped at the town of Jamrud in Khyber Agency on Saturday morning, said Jamil Khan, a senior government official in Khyber Agency, bordering Afghanistan.

 They were ordered to turn back toward Peshawar, the provincial capital of Khyber Pakhtunkhwa province, he said.